 Some TEFL/TESOL course providers use some of the same marketing tactics to get you to BUY.
 Have you been to many TEFL course sites?
 I'll bet if you have that you'll probably start to think that they all look alike.

-Some TEFL and TESOL course providers use some of the same marketing tactics.
-Marketing tactics that stretch the truth, tell a half-truth or worse case scenario straight out lie.
+Some of these marketing tactics can be a bit scammy, tell a half-truth or worse case scenario straight out lie.
 The TEFL industry is a revolving door and those that are coming in that door haven't much of an idea what it's actually like to teach or live abroad.

 - Have the experience of a lifetime